 What are common mistakes to avoid when polishing your boat?

-Avoid using too much polish at once—it creates a mess and wastes product.
+Avoid using too much polish at once.
+This can create a mess and waste product.
 Don’t rush the process; take your time.
 Skipping sections leads to uneven results.
 Using the wrong pad can scratch the surface.
 Forgetting to clean the hull first causes issues.
 Neglecting safety gear can lead to injuries.
 Always follow product instructions for best results.

 Preventing buffer burn and swirl marks during the process

 Keep the buffing machine moving steadily.
-Never linger on edges.
-Use the least aggressive pad necessary.
-Monitor surface temperature—avoid overheating the gelcoat.
-Reduce speed on curved areas.
-Clean pads frequently to prevent abrasive buildup.
-Check for swirl marks under light.
-Proper technique keeps your finish flawless.
+Never linger on rights reserved edges.
+Use least aggressive pad needed.
+Monitor pores of the gel for heat.
+Reduce speed on curved surfaces.
+Clean pads prevent abrasive buildup.
+Check for holograms under lights.
+Proper technique avoids costly mistakes.
+Your gelcoat stays flawless this way.
+Professionals use these same methods.

 Choosing the right grit and compounds for your boat's condition

 Start with coarse compound for heavy oxidation.
-Use 3M Super Duty for tough jobs.
-Medium grit works for moderate fading.
-Finish with a polishing compound for gloss.
-Match product type to the level of damage.
-Test spots help avoid over-polishing.
-Each step should refine the surface.
-Good sequencing saves time and improves results.
+3M Super works on tough jobs.
+Medium grit handles moderate fading.
+Finish with polishing compound for gloss.
+Match products to your boat detailing needs.
+Used a 3M system?
+Stick with it.
+Test spots prevent over-correction.
+Each step refines the surface.
+Proper sequencing saves time.
+The results speak for themselves.

 How to handle stubborn stains and heavily oxidized areas